History of The Group List

 The Group List began out of a need I recognized in my own practice.
 I am a

-licensed psychologist and certified group therapist.
-I have been in practice
+licensed psychologist and group therapist.
+I have been in practice 30 years.
+I

-20 years.
-I recognize the value for group therapy and will refer my patients
+recognize the value for group therapy and will refer my patients for group

-for group work quite readily.
-Group therapy is one of several psychological
+work quite readily.
+Group therapy is one of several psychological treatment

-treatment modalities available.
-Mainly individual, family, and couples therapy
+modalities available.
+Mainly individual, family, and couples therapy are the

-are the others.
-But group therapy is often the treatment of choice for
+others.
+But group therapy is often the treatment of choice for certain types

 The process of making a referral, however, was a cumbersome task.